OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/30 October 2021.md

 - All vaccines, including DNA vaccines, damage the **immune system**.
 - Efforts were made to prevent vaccines from producing positive mutations; such outcomes are rare.
 - A positive mutation from vaccine shedding requires elevated consciousness and **knowledge/being**.
-- Vaccine doses are not placebos; all contain active substances.
 - No significant benefit from "Nano soma."
 - Pfizer vaccine may indirectly affect consciousness if one is susceptible.
 - No current pandemic is a "true plague"; the new space virus, if it emerges, may have a **79% death rate**.
-- **Meditation and knowledge** can counter negative influences from vaccines.
 - Knowledge gained through effort builds being.

 ---